openstack-security/openstack-security.github.io/_posts/2016-03-18-pragmatic-security.markdown

 deployed in Production, there are occasional gaps in the overall security and assurance of the environment.

-As every environment is different, this will be a "one size fits all" post, and it is up to the reader to adapt the recommended Security Software Lifcycle Management program to their environment.
+This will be a one size fits all post, considering how each environment will vary on mandatory security requirements.
+It will be up to the reader to adapt the recommended Security Software Lifcycle Management program to their environment.

 ## Teams